obousquet/obousquet.github.io/README.md

-This is where I publish stuff that I want to share.
+This is where I intend to publish stuff that I want to share.

 *Stay tuned*